-You neglect to identify your target audience when you advertise
+You neglect to identify your target audience

 You might think your product or service is right for every consumer out there.
 Your advertising, however, can’t be intended for everyone (and, while I hate to break it to you, your product isn’t, either).

 Excessively broad advertising campaigns lack focus and can fail to touch individual customers.
 Imagine you’re a fisherman out at sea.
 Casting a net in a random part of the ocean may result in a big catch, but much of what you catch may be of no commercial value.

 Similarly, it’s important to think about what particular age, gender, occupation, income level, etc. you need to appeal to in order to capture your target audience.
 If you are attracting people who can’t use your product, your advertising dollars are effectively being wasted.

 Focus on using your advertising to present an attractive option to specific groups, one at a time.
 Once you advertise and sell successfully to one or two individual groups of customers, word-of-mouth will help your business gain popularity among other potential customer groups.